On the Convergence and Size Transferability of Continuous-depth Graph Neural Networks: Numerical Experiments

+In this section, we explore the size transferability of GNDEs on real node classification tasks using benchmark real-world datasets by first training a model on a subgraph and then assessing its performance on the full graph.
+For node classification, the GNDE solution at the terminal time provides node embeddings, which are then mapped to class labels through a fixed readout layer.
+Accordingly, changes in classification accuracy under size transfer reflect changes in the GNDE solution induced by perturbations of the underlying graph, which we quantify using induced graphon representations constructed with respect to the original node indexing.

-We numerically explore the transferability of GNDEs on real node classification tasks by first training a model on a subgraph and then assessing the performance on the full graph.
-We adopt a variety of widely used benchmark node classification datasets.
-We examine the homophilic citation networks Cora \citep{mccallum2000cora}, Pubmed \citep{namata2012pubmed} and Citeseer \citep{sen2008citeseer} where we adopt fixed Planetoid splits \citep{yang2016revisiting}.
-We also consider the heterophilic graph datasets Cornell, Texas, Wisconsin \citep{webkb1998}, the Squirrel and Chameleon datasets \citep{rozemberczki2021multiscaleattributednodeembedding}, and the Actor dataset \citep{tang2009actor}, each with randomized $60/20/20$ splits.
+\paragraph{Graph Datasets} We adopt a variety of widely used benchmark node classification datasets.
+We examine the homophilic citation networks Cora \citep{mccallum2000cora}, Pubmed \citep{namata2012pubmed} and Citeseer \citep{sen2008citeseer} where similar nodes are connected, and we adopt standard fixed (Planetoid) splits \citep{yang2016revisiting}.
+We also consider the heterophilic graph datasets Cornell, Texas, Wisconsin \citep{webkb1998}, the Squirrel and Chameleon datasets \citep{rozemberczki2021multiscaleattributednodeembedding}, and the Actor dataset \citep{tang2009actor}, where dissimilar nodes are connected and learning may be more difficult, each with randomized $60/20/20$ splits.
 For a large scale example, we consider the ogbn-arxiv dataset \citep{hu2021opengraphbenchmarkdatasets} using standard splits.
-Their statistics are summarized in Table \ref{table:dataset_structure} in Appendix \ref{appendix: numerical experiments}.
+Their statistics are summarized in Table~\ref{table:dataset_structure} in Appendix~\ref{appendix: real data details}.

 \paragraph{Graph construction} Each dataset consists of a graph with binary edge values ($\{0,1\}$) and associated node features.
 From the full graph, we extract sequences of random subgraphs of varying sizes, retaining between $10\%$ and $90\%$ of all nodes.
 For each proportion, we independently sample the specified percentage of nodes from the training, validation, and test sets.
 The selected nodes from all three sets are then combined to form a subgraph.
 This sampling process ensures that the resulting subgraphs maintain a balanced representation of nodes across all classes.